 Contact: Jhoanna Miano 0917 680 2779

-For those who wants lesser sweetness and a twist to the classic, Chef Joel’s Inutak would be perfect for you.
+For those who want lesser sweetness and a twist to the classic, Chef Joel’s Inutak would be perfect for you.
 Thai glutinous rice flour was used instead of the usual ground rice.
 It also comes in a variant with a bed of Ube Halaya.

 Contact: 0917 632 3878

 Balaw-Balaw Restaurant and Art Gallery

 Lunch stop for our first day of FoodArtAngono was at Balaw Balaw Specialty Restaurant and Art Gallery.
 The restaurant had a native and artsy feel to it, and all that wood around the interiors giving off an antique vibe to the whole place.

 Started by Perdigon Vocalan in October 1982 with his wife Luzvimin, Balaw Balaw served to showcase not just Mr. Vocalan’s masterpieces but also to serve as an outlet for his cooking and to “put food on their tables“.

 “Why is it called Balaw-Balaw?“, we asked Mrs. Luzvimin while we were resting at the art gallery.
 According to her, Balaw-Balaw is made of fermented tiny shrimps and is usually used as a condiment or paired with rice.
 They chose it because it’s something that you can always find served in the tables of Angonians for meals.